qcscine/molassembler/documentation/source/algorithms.rst

 Bond discretization
 ===================
-The discretization of fractional bond orders to bond types is currently a fairly boorish round-to-nearest-integer algorithm and is hence particularly error prone for particularly weakly-bound metal ligands (around 0.5) and aromatic bonds (around 1.5).
-Until conjugated system detection is implemented and this algorithm is improved, you may want to consider using binary bond discretization (bonded / not bonded) if you work with conjugated systems.
+In the discretization of fractional bond orders to classic integer internal bond types (e.g. single, double, etc.), there are two options.
+You can choose to round bond orders to the nearest integer, but this is particularly error prone for particularly weakly-bound metal ligands (around 0.5) and aromatic bonds (around 1.5).
+For instance, two adjacent aromatic bonds that both show a fractional bond order around 1.5 may be randomly rounded up or down depending on the bond order generation method or its particular conformation.
+This can cause unexpected ranking inequivalency / equivalency artifacts.
+If you expect there to be conjugated systems or transition metals in your set of interpreted molecules, discretizing bond orders in this fashion is disadvised.

+It is instead preferable to discretize bond orders in a purely binary manner, i.e. bond orders are interpreted as a single bond if the fractional bond order is is more than or equal to 0.5.
+Double bond stereocenters (i.e. in organic molecules E/Z stereocenters) are still interpreted from coordinate information despite the main bond type discretized to a single bond.
+This part of a Molecule's interpretation is discussed elsewhere.

 Symmetry determination